 400—that’s the number of national park sites in the United States—and 6 of these destinations are right here in New Jersey.
-Through Every Kid Outdoors, a national-funded government initiative, your fourth or fifth grader (and their guests, hi mom and dad) can get a free pass to explore all of America’s federal lands and waters—which spans millions of acres.
-From Puerto Rico to Maine and Virginia to the Hawaiian Islands, the sky’s the limit to where your family can go and do.
+Through Every Kid Outdoors, a national-funded government initiative, your fourth grader and their guests (hi mom and dad) can get a free pass to explore all of America’s federal lands and waters spanning millions of acres.
+Whether it’s Acadia in Maine, the Grand Canyon, Yosemite, or Hawaii’s Volcanos, the sky’s the limit to where your family can go and do.
 Scroll down to read why the pass is a great learning tool and where you can start using it in the Garden State.
 Featured Photo Credit: (istock/ Tom Mendola)

 How being in nature helps kids learn